 Meaning: to cut (off, down or asunder)

-Other translations use the word “hewer” (ASV), “lumberjack” (God’s Word and Hebrew Names Version), and “woodsman” (NKJV and NIV).
+Other translations use the word “tree cutter” (NASB), “hewer” (ASV), “lumberjack” (God’s Word and Hebrew Names Version), and “woodsman” (NKJV and NIV).

 “The idea is plain.
 The very forest is represented as rejoicing.
 It would be safe from the king of Babylon.
 He could no longer cut it down to build his palaces, or to construct his implements of war.”
 (Albert Barnes, Notes on the Bible